 Because you have researched your plant before you brought it into your home, you can reassure yourself that while it might cause your cat to be uncomfortable or sick, it won't kill your cat.

-Maybe you caught your cat while it was munching on your plant, or you found the damaged plant and a cat acting different than usual.
+Maybe you caught your cat while it was munching on your plant, or you found the damaged plant and a cat acting differently than usual.
 Some signs of possible plant poisoning are vomiting, diarrhea, seizures, irregular heartbeat, or a loss of appetite.

 If the worst-case scenario happens and your pet has eaten from a toxic plant, contact your veterinarian or local Animal Poison Control Center.